alexchchen/musicrant/README.md

 Modifying data in the database:
 - The Django Admin page can be accessed at http://127.0.0.1:8000/admin.
 Login with username `admin` and password `admin`.
 - In the Django Admin page, any of the tables in our database can be modified by creating/editing/deleting entries.

+A database dump of the current state of the database is provided in a MySQL text file.